Are you a financial advisor, planner, or coach? Good news! If you’re coming to FinCon, you won’t be alone.

 7. Discover New FinTech and Digital Solutions.

 At FinCon, you’ll have the chance to meet with financial product and service partners, as well as digital marketing service providers, in FinCon Central (our expo hall).
 You never know who you’ll meet and want innovative technology might help you grow your reach or optimize some aspect of your business.

 8. Start a Podcast.

 Podcasting is one of the best digital marketing tools at your disposal as an advisor.
-At FinCon, we have workshops, sessions, and even a full-stocked podcast booth with gear where you can record your first show live at the event.
+At FinCon, we have workshops, sessions, and even a fully-stocked podcast booth with gear where you can record your first show live at the event.